phluid61/internet-drafts/file-scheme/draft.md

 The file URI scheme is not coupled with a specific protocol.
-As such, there is no well-defined set of operations that can be performed on file URIs, nor a media type associated with them.
+As such, there is no well-defined set of operations that can be performed on file URIs, nor a specific media type associated with them.

 This document defines a syntax that is compatible with most extant implementations, while attempting to push towards a stricter subset of